-To change this habit loop, you’ve first start to notice your patterns.
-Search for the cues that initiate negative self-talk.
+To change this habit loop, you first start to notice your patterns.
+Search for the cues that start negative self-talk.
 Then deduce the ensuing actions and rewards.
 Having analyzed the if-this-then-that procedure, you can change the input and output.

 Next time you recognize the cue, pause!
 And insert a different action.
 So:

-Build a meditation ritual – and in the long run, you will create a great sense of mental ease.
+Build a meditation ritual – and in the long run, you will create a greater sense of mental ease.

 When trying to talk to people, there always seems to be this invisible wall.
 An anxiety barrier.
 As long as this mental wall (anxiety) is higher than you can jump (motivation/drive), you won’t take the leap.
-For most people, will always be there.
+For most people, it will always be there.
 But it can be lowered by managing anxiety.
-Or you can get mbetter at jumping it!
+Or get better at jumping it!

-Of course smile!
-Be the first one to do it!
-Smiling puts people at ease.
-Displaying friendliness.
-Opening people up instead of putting them on guard.
-Seemingly simple, put somehow very hard.
-Try practicing this, a good genuine smile does wonders and can be very infectious!
+Smile!
+Be the first one to crack a smile!
+Displaying friendliness puts people at ease.
+Opening them up instead of putting them on guard.
+Seemingly simple, but somehow very hard.
+Practice, a good genuine smile works wonders!
 Think of why you should feel great, or about an awesome experience you had.
 Use that feeling to boost your smile!

-Don’t only actively apply positive body language, also learn how other people are conveying themselves non-verbally.
+Not only apply positive body language.
+Also, learn how other people are conveying themselves non-verbally.
 Having a hard time with that?
-Try this or that bookon body language.
+Try this or that book on body language.
 You can learn when people are open to conversation.
-And recognize when people are enjoying themselves.
-All pretty useful.
-As first you will notice these things very cognitively.
-But over time you’ll find your instincts for body language.
+Recognize when people are enjoying themselves.
+And much more moods.
+Pretty useful!
+At first you will notice these things very cognitively.
+But they will become more intuitive through practice.